ApproxEng/approxeng.input/src/docs/howtouse.rst

 joystick axes which are used for any kind of controller, particular controllers and binding mechanisms are implemented in sub-modules.
 The key classes shared across all controllers are:

-- :class:`approxeng.input.CentredAxis` and :class:`approxeng.input.TriggerAxis` represents a different kinds of axis of an analogue control.
+- :class:`approxeng.input.CentredAxis` :class:`approxeng.input.TriggerAxis` and :class:`approxeng.input.BinaryAxis`
+  represent different kinds of axis of an analogue control.
 The centred axis is used for joysticks with a negative value at one end of the range and positive at the other, whereas the trigger axis is used for axes with zero at the resting position and increasingly positive values as the control is pressed.
 As the names suggest, these are used for centred and trigger controls respectively - a PS3 joystick consists of two centred axes, an XBox One front trigger consists of a single trigger axis.
+The BinaryAxis is used for controllers which export buttons as axes (both the PS4 and the XBox controller D-pads are actually a pair of axes in terms of implementation, although they don't have any analogue control, they just emit either -1, 0 or 1)

 - :class:`approxeng.input.Button` represents a single button.
 As with the Axis class you don't create these, instead you need to use the instances provided by the driver classes.